sugnanprabhu/intel-aero-docs/docs/getting-started/update.md

 - Select your USB drive
 - Click on "Write" button

-## Flash OS image to Compute Board
+## Flash OS image

 In order to flash a new OS image you can connect to it either via WiFi or USB.
 Since the USB port will be needed to connect the USB drive it's recommended to use WiFi though.
 Follow the instructions on [XXXXX](#) to connect establish the network connection and connect via ssh.
-The commands above assume you are already connected to the Compute Board.
+The commands below assume you are already connected to the Compute Board.

 If you already have an OS image with version 1.2 or greater and connected via WiFi, just type the following command.
 For versions before that, continue